 OUR REFUGE

-Macleod Accommodation Support Service supports women and children experiencing domestic and family violence achieve safe and secure accommodation.
 As a service we are continually reviewing and advancing our practises and endeavour to provide our clients with the most practical and supportive services available.
-The model we offer is based on unit-style independent living with afterhours emergency on-call availability of staff.
+The accommodation we offer is based on unit-style independent living with after hours emergency on-call availability.

 Services are provided on a continuum: